ndcolter-mcafee/opendxl-client-python/docs/sdk/provisioningoverview.rst

 Provisioning Options
 ********************

-The following options are available for a provisioning a client:
+The following options are available for provisioning a client:

 * :ref:`Command Line Interface (CLI) <basiccliprovisioning>`